machine-perception-robotics-group/attention_branch_network/README.md

 ## Detail
 Our source code is based on [https://github.com/bearpaw/pytorch-classification/](https://github.com/bearpaw/pytorch-classification/) with PyTorch.
-Requirements of PyTorch version is as follows, and we published the [Docker file](https://www.dropbox.com/sh/evn9792hoi75yix/AAC1xMNxKw6Qkus6VCzxrhfVa?dl=0).
+Requirements of PyTorch version is as follows, and we published the [Dockerfile](https://www.dropbox.com/sh/evn9792hoi75yix/AAC1xMNxKw6Qkus6VCzxrhfVa?dl=0).
 If you need the Docker, please use our Dockerfile.
 - PyTorch : 0.4.0
 - PyTorch vision : 0.2.1